MattLdwig/100-days-of-code/r1-log.md

 ### R1D43

 VueJS Course - Handling User Input with Forms Section.
-A lot of useful info in this modile, which should help me in my todo app.
+A lot of useful info in this module, which should help me in my todo app.